diwakarsharma4/AR-Video/README.md

 # AR-Video
-This app projects a video on a predefined image and it looks like the video is playing in real world environment.
+• This app projects a video on a predefined image and it looks like the video is playing in real world environment.

-1.Download and import files in unity project.
+1.Download and import files in unity project.<br/>
-2.Deploy as an android application.
+2.Deploy as an android application.<br/>
-3.Download the target image provided.
+3.Download the target image provided.<br/>
-4.After Installation launch the application and face the target image in front of the device camera.
+4.After Installation launch the application and face the target image in front of the device camera.<br/>

 Target image to be used :